Aida-Enna/VideoSetupNX/README.md

 __Features__
 - Generates customized HTML from a folder of switch-compatible video files
-- Converts video files to Switch-compatible format (requires ffmpeg pre-installed)
+- Converts video files to Switch-compatible format with optional resizing. (requires ffmpeg pre-installed)
 - Autocreates episode preview snapshots
 - Automatically sets up directories, HTML/CSS/JS files.
 Just drop your videos into the vids folder!

 __Issues__
 - Video files containing subs will lose subtitles upon Conversion.
 This will be fixed in an update soon.
-- Videos will not be resized yet.
-This will also come in a new version as I work on my ffmpeg-fu.

 __Usage__